 Maintaining Lasting Habits

-So to change your behavior for good — to stick with your habits — you need to start believing new things about yourself.
-First, decide on the type of person you want to be.
-Then prove that identity to yourself with small wins.
-And I mean fucking tiny.
+To change your behavior for good — to stick with your habits — you need to start believing new things about yourself.

 Getting Back On Track After Slipping Up